-A little over a year ago, Mr. Awesome and I built a coffee table similar to one found in a high-end catalog.
+A little over a year ago, I built a coffee table similar to one found in a high-end catalog.
 The catalog price was $399 – yikes!
-We built the coffee table for about $50.
+I built the coffee table for about $50.
 Now it is time for matching end tables.
-The end tables in the catalog run $199 each and we built two of these beauties (yes, two!) that are a tad bit bigger at $30 for the pair!!
+The end tables in the catalog run $199 each and I built two of these beauties (yes, two!) that are a tad bit bigger at $30 for the pair!!

-The plans for the coffee table can be found here.
-I drew up the plans for the end tables myself in order to customize the size to fit our needs.
+The plans for the coffee table are easy to build.
+I drew up the plans for the end tables myself in order to customize the size to fit my needs.
 The construction method is quite a bit different, also.
 The plan drawings are at the end of the post.
-Click on the drawings to enlarge them!

 Materials: